RBA Exchange Rate Historical Data ETL into Azure

 - format_for_sql = True if str(sys.argv[3]).lower() == "y" else False

-- process = ProcessForexCSV(input_filename, output_filename, format_for_sql)
+- process = ProcessForexCSV(input_filename, output_filename, format_for_sql, append_to_output)

 - process.process_file()